journalprivacyconfidentiality/jpc-docs/sop/01_SOP_latex_copyediting.md

 The document should compile cleanly.

 ### Special instructions for Special Issues

-Special issues use boxed inserts.
+Special issues may use boxed inserts.
 The main manuscript file tex must be modified (this does NOT work when inserting Word-derived PDFs!).
 There is a special `jpcboxed.tex` in the editorial files for this purpose.

 #### Add the following line BEFORE the start of the document
 ```